 Job Market Paper

-"Eviction as Bargaining Failure: Misperceptions and Hostility in the Rental Housing Market" (with Evan Soltas), Fall 2023.
+“Eviction as Bargaining Failure: Hostility and Misperceptions in the Rental Housing Market” (with Evan Soltas), Fall 2023.
+Online supplement.

 Abstract: Transfer receipt is voluntary and costly, generating “self-targeting” through selective take-up among the eligible.
 How does self-targeting select on need, and what are its policy implications?
 We show self-targeting is advantageous in eight U.S. transfers: On average, recipients have lower consumption and lifetime incomes than eligible nonrecipients with similar current incomes.
 Due to self-targeting, these transfers provide 50 to 75 percent more to the consumption-poorest and lifetime-poorest than would automatic transfers that are distributionally equivalent by income.
 Self-targeting makes automatic transfers undesirable: We estimate the social benefits of self-targeting are approximately six cents per transfer dollar, generally exceeding the social costs of ordeals.